History of the Berkeley Software Distribution

-The History of the Berkeley Software Distribution begins in the 1970s.
+The history of the Berkeley Software Distribution began in the 1970s when University of California, Berkeley received a copy of Unix.
+Professors and students at the university began adding software to the operating system and released it as BSD to select universities.
+Since it contained proprietary Unix code, it originally had to be distributed subject to AT&T licenses.
+The bundled software from AT&T was then rewritten and released as free software under the BSD license.
+However, this resulted in a lawsuit with Unix System Laboratories, the AT&T subsidiary responsible for Unix.
+Eventually, in the 1990s, the final versions of BSD were publicly released without any proprietary licenses, which led to many descendants of the operating system that are still maintained today.

 1BSD (PDP-11)

 The earliest distributions of Unix from Bell Labs in the 1970s included the source code to the operating system, allowing researchers at universities to modify and extend Unix.
 The operating system arrived at Berkeley in 1974, at the request of computer science professor Bob Fabry who had been on the program committee for the Symposium on Operating Systems Principles where Unix was first presented.
 A PDP-11/45 was bought to run the system, but for budgetary reasons, this machine was shared with the mathematics and statistics groups at Berkeley, who used RSTS, so that Unix only ran on the machine eight hours per day (sometimes during the day, sometimes during the night).
 A larger PDP-11/70 was installed at Berkeley the following year, using money from the Ingres database project.

 Also in 1975, Ken Thompson took a sabbatical from Bell Labs and came to Berkeley as a visiting professor.
 He helped to install Version 6 Unix and started working on a Pascal implementation for the system.
 Graduate students Chuck Haley and Bill Joy improved Thompson's Pascal and implemented an improved text editor, ex.
 Other universities became interested in the software at Berkeley, and so in 1977 Joy started compiling the first Berkeley Software Distribution (1BSD), which was released on March 9, 1978.
 1BSD was an add-on to Version 6 Unix rather than a complete operating system in its own right.
 Some thirty copies were sent out.